Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Introduction

 In this paper, we investigate the role of these two heuristics by decoupling the updates of the preconditioner's eigenvalues and eigenbasis.
 In \Cref{sec:grafting}, we empirically demonstrate that Shampoo requires learning rate grafting in order to address the staleness and mis-scaling of the preconditioner's \textit{eigenvalues}.
-Correcting Shampoo's eigenvalues at every step, \textit{à la} SOAP \citep{vyas2025soap}, removes the need for grafting.
-We make this intuition more mathematically precise by comparing bounds on the magnitude of the Shampoo and full-matrix Adam updates.
-Given the importance of controlling the approximation error of the eigenvalues, we turn to the choice of the \textit{eigenbasis} update frequency in \Cref{sec:adaptive-eigenbases}.
-Motivated by a termination criterion for a QR algorithm that bounds the relative error of the Kronecker factor approximation induced by the current eigenbasis \citep{golub2013matrix}, we show how to adaptively determine the eigenbasis update frequency.
-We empirically demonstrate that the approximation error of the Kronecker factors evolves and impacts convergence depending on the stage of training and the properties of the parameters.
-Using an adaptive criterion may increase training efficiency in cases where more frequent eigenbasis computations notably improve convergence in steps.
+Correcting Shampoo's eigenvalues at every step like in SOAP \citep{vyas2025soap} removes the need for grafting.
+We further formalize this intuition by comparing bounds on the update magnitude of Shampoo and full-matrix Adam.

+Given the importance of controlling the approximation error of the eigenvalues, we next consider the frequency of the \textit{eigenbasis} updates in \Cref{sec:adaptive-eigenbases}.
+Motivated by a termination criterion for the QR algorithm that bounds the relative error of the Kronecker factor approximation induced by the current eigenbasis \citep{golub2013matrix}, we propose an adaptive method for determining the eigenbasis update frequency.
+Our empirical results show that the approximation error of the Kronecker factors evolves during training and impacts convergence, depending on both the training stage and parameter's properties.
+Using an adaptive update frequency can improve Shampoo's training efficiency, especially when more frequent eigenbasis computations accelerate convergence.